ACColin/PhyloJaltoWorkflow/README.md

  * Also, the function `--line-buffer` adjusts the number of entries stored in memory at a time, if you’re having memory issues.

 ## Find nonsynonymous variants correlated with a trait
+For the exercise we will do only the interpolated water pH contrast from the paper.
+This is the information from the supplementary data of the paper:
+"Interpolated water pH: 9 accessions total were tested (4 from “acidic” environments (pH ≤ 6); 5 from “basic environments (pH ≥ 7.5).
+Acidic accessions are che¬-0429, gal-0436, lyc-2933, and neo-1322.
+Basic accessions are pim-1589, chi-1782, per-2744, per-2964, and chi-4117."

-Now let's find the correlated alleles associated with the interpolated water pH as an example trait from Pease et al..
+Now let's find the correlated alleles associated with the interpolated water pH on chromosome 1.
 The pH variable is split as a binary trait with acidic (pH <6) and basic (pH >7.5).
 We use the accession numbers as the sample names.
-The input trait values to MVFtools looks something like this: ACIDIC:0436,0429,2933,1322 BASIC:1589,2744,2964,1782,4117A with the accession name associated with the trait value.
-The next picture is here as a visual.
+The input trait values to MVFtools looks something like this: ACIDIC:0436,0429,2933,1322 BASIC:1589,2744,2964,1782,4117A with the accession name associated with the trait value (picture as a visual).

 ![Example of trait from Pease et al.](./Tomato_pH_illustration.jpg)